pyt-team/TopoModelX/docs/challenge/index.rst

 1. {name of model}_layer.py (ex.: hsn_layer.py) :

 - stored in the directory topomodelx/nn/{domain of model}, where {domain of model} is simplicial, cellular, or hypergraph.
 - contains one class, {Name of model}Layer (ex.: HSNLayer), which uses TopoModelX computational primitives to implement one layer of the model.
-One layer is equivalent to the message passing depicted in the tensor diagram representation fo the model (Fig. 11, Architectures of Topological Deep Learning).
+One layer is equivalent to the message passing depicted in the tensor diagram representation for the model (Fig. 11, Architectures of Topological Deep Learning).
 - examples are provided in topomodelx/nn/simplicial and topomodelx/nn/cellular.

 2. {name of model}_train.ipynb (ex.: hsn_train.ipynb) :